mailjet/wordpress-mailjet-plugin-apiv3/readme.txt

 6. Configure abandoned cart notifications for WooCommerce

 == Changelog ==

+= 6.0.1 =
+* Removed old widget filter function `mailjet_subscription_widget_email_params`.
+It was deprecated and unsupported since we have Form Builder widget

 = 6.0 =
 * Minimum PHP version required is 7.4